Pacific Southwest, Region 9: Superfund

 Under EPA’s direction and oversight, Intel has implemented the soil and groundwater cleanup program at the former Intel facility.
 The soil cleanup has been completed at the Intel site and all the former MEW facilities.

-- Since 1982, Intel has been pumping and treating groundwater by carbon adsorption.
+- From 1982 to 2005, Intel pumped and treated groundwater by carbon adsorption.
 By 1986, Intel had removed approximately 4,600 cubic yards of contaminated soil.
 Other immediate actions performed by the company included removing tanks and sealing contaminated wells to prevent contaminant migration.

 Groundwater cleanup will continue to operate for many decades in order to meet the TCE groundwater cleanup standard of 5 parts per billion.
 The groundwater remedy has reduced contaminant concentrations throughout the multiple aquifer zones.
 The groundwater is not being used as a potable water supply, and there are no direct exposure pathways to the contaminated groundwater while groundwater cleanup continues.